Rekord/rekord/README.md

 - Supports composite keys
 - Specify default values
 - Handle collisions with a "revision" field
+- Handle propagating primary key changes returned by the server
 - Automatically refresh when application becomes online
 - Cache no data, all data, or only pending changes
 - Send only changed values to REST/real-time APIs or entire object